-Automobile: regular sem. / summer sem \$50 / \$25

-BOGW students: regular sem. / summer sem

-Motorcycle:

-regular sem. / summer sem Single Day
+Automobile: regular semester/ summer semester \$51 / \$26 BOGW students: .ψ01/ ψ20 regular semester/ summer semester .\$30 / \$26 Motorcycle: regular semester/ summer semester .\$31 / \$26 Single Day .\$2

 Purchasing Semester Permits: Semester permits are purchased on-line through the student web portal: MYVCCCD.
 Permits will be delivered by mail to the address provided at the time of purchase.
 Day use passes are \$2 and can be purchased at machines located in several parking lots on campus: A, B, C, D/E, F, H, M and PA.
 Student semester parking permits are valid only in student lots and can be used on all three campuses.
 Parking is strictly enforced Monday through Thursday, 7:00am to 12:00am, and Friday, 7:00am to 5:00pm.
 Auto permits are static vinyl and must be affixed to the inside lower-left corner of the front windshield.
 Motorcycle permits are adhesive and must be affixed to the front fork of the motorcycle.